rouvinerh/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure that you have the latest Java 11.
+1. Ensure that you have the Java 11 installed.
 2. Download the latest `pulsepilot.jar`.
 3. Copy the file to the folder you want to use as the home folder for PulsePilot.
-4. Open a command terminal (either cmd.exe or bash), cd to the folder with `pulsepilot.jar` in it, and use `java -jar pulsepilot.jar` to run the application.
+4. Open a command terminal (either cmd.exe or bash), `cd` to the folder with `pulsepilot.jar` in it, and use `java -jar pulsepilot.jar` to run the application.
-5. The application will display a welcome message when you start PulsePilot.
+5. The application will display a welcome message if started successfully.
 6. Type commands in the command line and press Enter to execute it.
 Using `help` and pressing <kbd>Enter</kbd> will print the help message.

 The bot will prompt you for your name before starting.